Hélène Conway-Mouret

 Hélène Conway-Mouret (born 13 September 1960 in Bône, French Algeria) is a French academic and politician of the Socialist Party (PS) who has been serving as a member of the Senate between 2011 and 2012, and since 2014, representing the constituency of French citizens living abroad.
 She is Minister delegate for Foreign Affairs in charge of French citizens living abroad from 2012 to 2014 and Vice-President of the French Senate from 2018 to 2020.
 She is currently Vice-Chairwoman of the Senate's Foreign Affairs, Defense and Armed Forces Committee.

 Early life and education

 Hélène Conway-Mouret was born on 13 September 1960 in Bône, French Algeria.

 She graduated from the Lumière University Lyon 2 with a degree in modern literature.
-She received a Higher Diploma in Education and a Master of Philosophy from Trinity College Dublin.
-She also received a degree in Management Practice from the Ulster University.
+She received a Higher Diploma in Education (H.Dip.) and a Master of Philosophy from Trinity College Dublin.
+She also received a degree in Management Practice from the University of Ulster (now known as Ulster University).

 Early career

-She lived in Ireland for 25 years, where she served as Chair of the Language Department at the Dublin Institute of Technology.
+She lived in Ireland for 25 years, where she served as Chair of the Language Department at the Dublin Institute of Technology (DIT).
 She was also a visiting professor at the Pantheon-Sorbonne University.
 She was also a visiting professor at the Université Paris I Panthéon-Sorbonne.